-The results for fixed investment are, if anything, starker: the difference between the 99-99.5% and the 99.5-100% groups and the bottom group are both statistically significant.
-The economic magnitudes are large: for example, the average marginal effect of a 1% drop in GDP on fixed investment is a 0.7 percentage point reduction in the average investment rate among the 0-90%, but only a 0.15 percentage point reduction among the 99-99.5% group.
-This is relative to an average investment rate of 27.7% among the 0-90% group, and 22.0% among the 99-99.5% group.
-The small estimated elasticity of investment to aggregate conditions among larger firms is likely driven by the fact large firms seem to cut investment with a lag, as mentioned before.
+The results for fixed investment are, if anything, starker.
+The difference between the 99-99.5% and the 99.5-100% groups and the bottom group are both statistically significant.
+In terms of economic magnitudes, a 1% drop in GDP is associated with a 0.9% drop in investment among the (0,99) group, relative to a baseline investment rate of approximately 26.0%.
+Among the (99,100) group, the investment drop is more muted: 0.15%, relative to a baseline investment rate of approximately 21%.
+The small estimated elasticity of investment to aggregate conditions among larger firms is likely driven by the fact large firms seem to cut investment with a lag.

 Nevertheless, the overall message is the same as for sales: inventory growth and investment rates among small firms are substantially more sensitive to business cycles than among large firms.